 pingcommand on the local computer to test the protected domain name.

 If the resolved IP address is still the real server IP address, try running the

-ipconfig/flushdnscommand on Windows Command Prompt to clear the local DNS cache.
+ipconfig/flushdnscommand in the Windows Command Prompt to clear the local DNS cache.

 hosts, check whether the domain name can be accessed.

-Before using Anti-DDoS Advanced, you need to configure the A record of your business domain name's DNS with a protected IP, so that all user access requests to your site will pass through Anti-DDoS Advanced first before arriving at the real server (that is, all traffic will be first forwarded to Anti-DDoS Advanced before getting to the real server).
+Before using Anti-DDoS Advanced, you need to configure the A record of your business domain name's DNS with an Anti-DDoS Advanced IP, so that all user access requests to your site will pass through Anti-DDoS Advanced first before arriving at the real server (that is, all traffic will be first directed to Anti-DDoS Advanced before getting to the real server).

 The principle of domain name resolution configuration is consistent, but the configuration methods in different service providers may be different.
 Here the Tencent Cloud DNSPod is used.